JdeRobot/RoboticsAcademy/docs/_pages/exercises/AutonomousCars/car-junction.md

 ### Control
 We require the use of control mechanisms in order to make the Car follow the road and take turns.

 **PID** is an excellent control algorithm which works by calculating the error and making adjustments to keep the error as minimum as possible.
 A very simple example would be, in case of a quadcopter that is required to maintain a particular height: If the height of the quadcopter is extremely far away from the required height(very high or very low), the quadcopter has to make large adjustments in it's rotor speed.
-If the height is near the required value, the quadcopter has to make small adjustements.
+If the height is near the required value, the quadcopter has to make small adjustments.
 [This video](https://youtu.be/LSNVHkeDx-g?t=479) illustrates the concept very well.

 [Follow Line](http://jderobot.github.io/RoboticsAcademy/exercises/AutonomousCars/follow_line/) is an exercise based completely on the concept of PID.